mghada/gsg-women-crash-course/README.md

 ## [WIP] expression of Interest call out
 This opportunity is open for females who are:
 * Previous CA applicants/interviewees
 * Interested to join the Code Academy and are still working on improving their skills but they fit the criteria we are looking for (see requirements below)
+* Priority will be given to those who fulfill the basic requirements and are university seniors or have already graduated.

 ## Basic requirements: (Being a female who has:)